misje/opencti-wazuh-connector/docs/source/troubleshooting.rst

 The OpenSearch query resulted in too many hits and the :attr:`~wazuh.config.Config.hits_abort_limit` safeguard aborted further processing.
-This indicates a poor search or that the setting is set too low.
+This indicates a poor search or that this setting is set too low.

 "Bundle is too large […]"
 -------------------------